Bayley Maxcy is here, once again, breaking down some parts for us.

 If you’re over 6ft order bars 22” or bigger

 Alright now lets move on to height.
 Just like we used shoulder width to measure the correct bar width, we are going to use waist height to measure bar height.
-You want your bars to sit just below your waist so measure from the ground to your waist than order those height bars.
+You want your bars to sit just below your waist while standing on your scooter, so measure from the top of the headset to your waist than order those height bars.
 When you stand on your deck your bars will end up sitting just under your waist.
 Like I said earlier everyone is different.
-Some people like taller bars and some like smaller because its easier to do tricks like bri flip.
-Its all up to the rider and what they want, although no one wants bars that sit right below there chest or bars that sit by their knees.
+Some people like taller bars and some like smaller because it's easier to do tricks like bri flip.
+It's all up to the rider and what they want, although no one wants bars that sit right below there chest or bars that sit by their knees.

 If you’re 5ft or under, order bars 18” tall or smaller